A Digital Nomad Guide to Mexico City

 Mexico City has many stories and is comprised of contrasted sensations.
 I keep in my memory the kindness and solidarity that its people gave me every day.

-Places to Work in Mexico City
+Work in Mexico City

 The coworking spaces, ideal for entrepreneurs, Digital Nomad freelancers and small businesses, allow you to lower fixed expenses, have an office and network with other people.
 And Mexico City has many options!